yana-yelnikova/Project-Unicorn/notebooks/README.md

 This Google Colab notebook contains all the SQL queries used to perform the initial data analysis for the Unicorn Company project.
 The notebook serves as a record of the raw data investigation before proceeding to more in-depth research.

+**The Google Colab notebook is also available at this link:** [Unicorn SQL Analysis Notebook](https://colab.research.google.com/drive/11mEg4_fFlctXfFyTeYnhgJ90SZ-ybLcF?usp=sharing)

 ## 📋 Questions Answered

 The following questions were answered using SQL queries in this notebook: